 The Ammunition Management Advisory Team (AMAT) of the Geneva International Center for Humanitarian Demining (GICHD) is leading the implementation of an arms and ammunition management validation system, in support of the EU Council Decision.

-- Define the technical and operational parameters (February – April 2021)
+- Defining the technical and operational parameters

-- Extensive global outreach and stakeholder analysis (April – August 2021)
+- Extensive global outreach and stakeholder analysis

-- Consolidate the findings from assessment (June – September 2021)
+- Consolidating the findings from the assessment

 AMAT presented the results of the feasibility assessment to the European Union in October 2021, along with a proposal for the next steps.
 There are several options and scenarios for an AAMVS.
 The initiation of the design phase of the AAMVS is subject to the decision of the Council of the European Union.
 Phase II of the implementation of the Council Decision would involve developing the AAMVS validation system, detailing the system owner governance requirements and designing a plan to develop the system.
 Phase II would also involve extensive outreach efforts aimed at bringing stakeholders from across the globe into the AAMVS design discussions.
 The Feasibility Report is available upon request.